percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.5.0.md

 ## Release highlights

 This release contains a number of fixes and improvements made within the maintenance mode that Operator 1.x is in.
-[Percona Operator for PostgreSQL 2.x](https://docs.percona.com/percona-operator-for-postgresql/2.0/index.html) has newer PostgreSQL versions, new features and improvements, which will not find their way to the Operator 1.x.

 The Operator 1.x goes end-of-life in July, 2024, so we strongly recommend to use [Percona Operator for PostgreSQL 2.x](https://docs.percona.com/percona-operator-for-postgresql/2.0/index.html) instead.
+The Operator version 2 has newer PostgreSQL versions, new features and improvements, which will not find their way to the Operator 1.x version.

 ## Improvements